-3.6 Data Analysis
+3.7 Data Presentation and Analysis

 The collected data were presented and analyzed in different ways in this study.
-Qualitative data, which were collected in the form of words, were presented in a descriptive way to strengthen the arguments and analyze them in a logical way.
-Similarly, quantitative data, which were collected in the form of numbers, were classified on the basis of their nature and presented in tables and percentage.
+Qualitative data, which were collected in the form of words, are presented in a descriptive way to strengthen the arguments and analyze them in a logical way.
+Similarly, quantitative data, which were collected, were first classified on the basis of their nature and presented in tables and percentage.
 After presentation of the data, they were analyzed and interpreted in the logical way based on the facts.

-3.7 Limitation of the Study
+3.8 Limitations of the Study

-Research is an effort to investigate new things as student knowledge and other resources were limited to the researcher.
-The main limitations were following.
+Research is an effort to investigate new things as student knowledge and other resources will be limited to the researcher.
+The main limitations are as following.

-- 1 This research has been conducted only for the partial fulfillment of the Masters Degree in sociology, - 2 The findings are based only on three settlements of Khara VDC with gender inequality and property rights.
-Moreover, this study also examined the gender equality and property right based on three caste and ethnic groups including Chhetri, Magar and Dalit.
+- 1 This research conducted only for the partial fulfillment of the Master Degree in sociology, - 2 The findings are based only on three settlements of Chamaita VDC with gender inequality and property rights.
+Moreover, this study also examined the gender equality and property right based on three caste and ethnic groups including Brahmin/Chhetri, Limbu/Rai and Dalit.
 Therefore the findings may not be generalized more widely as well as different caste and ethnic groups in the same area.